-Figure 1.Access to Exploration tool via UDENE Website
+Figure 1.
+Description of the Exploration tool at UDENE Website

 Matchmaking Tool

 The Matchmaking Tool will complement the Exploration Tool by connecting end-users to relevant products, solutions, services and applications from the European space sector and promoting the uptake of European space-based offers and competencies.